Shloka-Patel/Experiment---13/README.md

 Visual Studio Code

 #### Theory
-Constructor Overloading in C++ means that we have more than one constructor ina class with the same name, as long as each have a different list of arguments. <br>
+Constructor Overloading in C++ means that we have more than one constructor in a class with the same name, as long as each have a different list of arguments. <br>
 A constructor is called depending upon the number and type of arguments passed. <br>
 While creating the object, arguments must be passed to let compiler know, which constructor needs to be called. <br>